 The valuation of the Company and its reportable segments' goodwill impairment test was estimated using the guideline public company analysis and the discounted cash flow analysis, which were equally weighted in the fair value analysis.
 See Note 10 for additional information regarding the fair value determination.
 The results of the goodwill impairment test as of April 30, 2020 indicated that goodwill was impaired because the carrying value of the Rocky Mountains reporting unit exceeded its relative fair value.
-Accordingly, the Company recorded a \$28.3 goodwill impairment charge, which is included in the condensed consolidated statements of operations for the three months ended April 30, 2020.
-This charge reflects the full value of the goodwill attributable to the Rocky Mountains segment, leaving the Company with no goodwill as of April 30, 2020.
+Accordingly, the Company recorded a \$28.3 goodwill impairment charge, which is included in the condensed consolidated statements of operations for the six months ended July 31, 2020.
+This charge reflects the full value of the goodwill attributable to the Rocky Mountains segment, leaving the Company with no goodwill.

-No impairment indicators were identified for the quarter ended April 30, 2021.
+No impairment indicators were identified for the quarter ended July 31, 2021.